Updated: 12th November @ 3:36pm (UTC)

 - Will allow space for new HUD elements and avoid cluttering up the current cockpit HUD

-Once a deposit has been located, getting more information and targeting data requires a Prospector Limpet to be used.
+Once an asteroid has been located, getting more information and targeting data requires a Prospector Limpet to be used.
 Firing one into an asteroid will do the following:

-- Deposits and fissures (more on these later) will become targetable by your ship
+- These along with fissures will become targetable by your ship in the left panel

 Surface deposits are dense outcrops of material that are partially visible on the asteroids surface.
-These require a new tool in order to crack and collect: the Abrasion Blaster.
+These can be mined using the traditional mining laser, or by using new tool in order to crack and collect: the Abrasion Blaster.

 - When active in a fire group, holding the trigger will charge up the Blaster, releasing the trigger will fire off a shot